topographos/asar/index.md

-## Archaeological Spatial Analysis in R
+## Archaeological Spatial Analysis in R - ARCH0000

+tutor: Michal Michalski

 You can use the [editor on GitHub](https://github.com/topographos/asar/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.